sradley/reflective-dll-injection/README.txt

     working implementation of reflective dll injection utilising Windows' portable executable api.

+    Note that while it may look like normal dll injection, dll injection via the portable executable API is by definition reflective, as it uses a custom loading method.

 Usage

     Taking a look at `src/main.c`, you can see that the bytes of an executable